pgspider/sqlite_fdw/README.md

 `apt-get install libspatialite-dev` - for SpatiaLite ↔ PostGIS transformations

-Instead of `libsqlite3-dev` you can also [download SQLite source code][1] and [build SQLite][2] with FTS5 for full-text search.
+Instead of system `libsqlite3-dev` from OS repository you can also [download SQLite source code][1] and [build separate SQLite version][2] with FTS5 for full-text search.
+The directory of this not OS SQLite library can be pointed as prefix in a command like `./configure --enable-fts5 --prefix=$SQLITE_FOR_TESTING_DIR` before `make` and `make install`.

 #### 2. Build and install sqlite_fdw

 `sqlite_fdw` does not require to be compiled with PostGIS and `libspatialite-dev`.
-They are used only for full test which includes test for GIS support.
+They are used only for full tests which includes test for GIS support.

 Before building please add a directory of `pg_config` to PATH or ensure `pg_config` program is accessible from command line only by the name.